Reed-CompBio/spras/docs/tutorial/introduction.rst

 Signaling Pathway Reconstruction Analysis Streamliner (SPRAS) is a computational framework that unifies and simplifies the use of diverse pathway reconstruction algorithms.

-SPRAS allows users to run multiple datasets across multiple algorithms and many parameter settings in a single workflow.
+SPRAS allows users to run multiple datasets across multiple algorithms and many parameter settings in a single scalable workflow.
 The framework automatically handles data preprocessing, algorithm execution, and post-processing, allowing users to run multiple algorithms seamlessly without manual setup.
 Built-in analysis tools enable users to explore, compare, and evaluate reconstructed pathways with ease.